 Although winter temperatures in Arizona are often mild and rarely feel dangerous, the pipes in your home are still susceptible to damage.
 Many homeowners direct their attention to their furnace during winter weather, but there are other areas that you should be mindful of when it comes to maintaining your home.
 When the temperature falls below freezing, the water in your pipes may freeze and cause a variety of issues.
 When ice forms inside pipes, it can block the flow of water and cause pressure issues.
-This is best case scenario.
+This is the best case scenario.
 In a worse situation, the ice in your pipes can expand and break the pipes, leading to costly leaks and potential flooding.
 Keep reading to learn some useful tips on how to prevent these problems from occurring and help keep your home in top condition throughout winter.

 Preventative Tips to Protect Your Pipes This Winter